jyyyyylim/noshot/README.md

 # noshot
-removes the youtube shorts UI, once and for all
+effectively disables the youtube shorts UI, once and for all
 <br>piss simple userscript

 ### effects: